There was a time when layering skincare was simple. You cleansed, you toned, and you moisturized. In the daytime, you added sunscreen on top.

 For the most effective skincare routine, follow this non-negotiable order: serum first, then sunscreen.
 Serums are lightweight formulas packed with highly concentrated active ingredients designed for absorption deep into the skin.
 Applying serum first ensures these active ingredients are fully absorbed.

 In contrast, sunscreen forms a protective layer on your skin, guarding against harmful UV rays.
 If applied first, this protective layer could block the absorption of any skincare products used afterward.
-Thus, sunscreen after serum ensures the serum’s ingredients are not blocked and your skin receives the highest sun protection.
-This strategy results in a radiant complexion with optimal protection.
+Thus, serum goes on before sunscreen.

 Why should serum be applied before sunscreen?